Poole is a pretty special place!

 It’s a great way to explore the local area and the sense of theatre will keep the children engaged which should keep complaints and requests to go to the toy shop at a minimum.

-Because these trails aren’t an organised event you can plan them into your holiday whenever it suits you.
-For anyone with young children this is especially useful as flexibility is everything.
+Because these trails aren’t an organised event you can plan them for your holiday whenever it suits you.
+For anyone with young children, this is especially useful as flexibility is everything.

 When the moment takes you, you can just pack a picnic and go.

-Best of all, any you don’t use you can save til next year!
+Best of all, any you don’t use you can save until next year!

 Everyone at Farmer Palmer’s loves being at the heart of such a great place.
-Not only do we get to work with animals, surrounded by beautiful Dorset countryside, but we’ve got everything the coast has to offer too!
+Because, not only do we get to work with animals, surrounded by beautiful Dorset countryside, but we’ve got everything the coast has to offer too!

 To help you make a decision we’ve created a handy comparison chart below: